alphacep/awesome-speech/persian.md

   * <https://www.wiktionary.org/>
   * http://farhang.apll.ir/>

+  notes

+  Overall, Persian phoneset is more or less stable across packages.
+Subtle differences:

+  * Tihu dictionary has some rare phones like '_' and '^' the purpose of which is unknown.
+  * Glottal stop affects prosody but doesn't really have acoustic realization in fast speech, so it is removed in HMM models (Vosk).
+It is still beneficial to keep it in neural models (TTS)
+  * PersianG2P predictor is based on RNN and more or less accurate but vulnerable to hallucinations, so not really perfect.
+WFST predictor like Phonetisaurus makes more sense probably.
+  * Kaamel dictionary has separate phoneme IPA sound 'ɡ' (u0x261) as opposed to 'g'.
+Not very frequent and purpose is unknown.
+  * Kaamel dictionary is most complete but has questionable entries as well

 ## Normalization

   * <https://github.com/haraai/ParsiNorm>

+  There is "Colloquial Persian" which is somewhat different from spoken Persian.
+Yet to find the package to convert between them.

-  Overall note, Persian literate language uses zero-width-non-joiner (u200c) for many words an the patterns to apply it are non-regularand some people expend it to present in recognized texts.
+  Persian literate language uses zero-width-non-joiner (u200c) for many words an the patterns to apply it are non-regularand some people expend it to present in recognized texts.
 Web texts of course do not have it.

 ## Other useful tools